grafana/grafana/docs/sources/panels/visualizations/panel-legend.md

 # Legend

-You can use the legend adjust how a visualization displays series.
+Use the legend adjust how a visualization displays series.

-This applies to the following visualizations:
+This topic applies to the following visualizations:

 - [Pie chart v2 panel]({{< relref "pie-chart-panel.md">}})
 - [Time series panel]({{< relref "time-series/_index.md" >}})